Skip to content

 Speaks a string (forcefully interrupting) through the currently active text-to-speech voice.

-bool tts_voice::speak_interrupt(string text);
+bool tts_voice::speak_interrupt(const string&in text);

 Arguments: